Jet2 With a Baby: Free Infant Travel, Pram & Baggage (2026)

 To add a free infant to your booking, select the infant passenger type during checkout.
 You'll need to enter your baby's name and date of birth.
 The infant is linked to a specific adult passenger — one infant per adult applies.
 No charge is applied at checkout.

-The minimum age to fly is 7 days.
-Jet2 requires babies to be at least one week old before travelling.
+The minimum age to fly is 14 days.
+Jet2 asks that babies are at least two weeks old before travelling, though it applies this at its own discretion depending on your circumstances.
 As with all airlines, bring your baby's birth certificate to the airport.
-If flying within the first two weeks, a GP or midwife letter confirming fitness to fly is advisable even if not strictly required.
+For a very young infant, a GP or midwife letter confirming fitness to fly is worth carrying even if it is not strictly required.

 Pushchair and stroller rules